wearebase/base-gulp-framework/README.md

 * Sourcemaps are generated (if not in production mode)
 * Sass files are globbed with [gulp-sass-glob](https://www.npmjs.com/package/gulp-sass-glob), allowing you to wildcard your folders and files
 * Sass is compiled into CSS
+* CSS Prefixes [are automatically added](https://www.npmjs.com/package/gulp-autoprefixer) based on your supported browsers in the config.
 * CSS is optimised with [CSSO](https://github.com/css/csso)
 * Files are sent to the `dest` folder specified in your config.